-I grew up in the Westchester suburb of Miami in the 1980s where there was no White Castle or any type of slider available.
-Well, truthfully speaking there hadn’t been a White Castle in South Florida since the late 1960s.
+I grew up in the Westchester suburb of Miami in the 1980s, where there was no White Castle or any slider.
+There hadn’t been a White Castle in South Florida since the late 1960s.

 I was reaching out to hamburger based restaurants across the United States hoping to collaborate with them over my Burger Museum.

 The Miami Meat Machine and I had already been planning a trip up north when I mentioned it to Jamie Richardson (VP of White Castle).
 Jamie invited us over to their headquarters for a tour of White Castle’s HQ in Columbus, Ohio.